 The mission of this program is to provide graduates with qualifications for meaningful employment in the ever-expanding environmental field.
-It utilizes a holistic approach to environmental science so that students are prepared to deal with a wide range of environmental concerns as they receive their onthe-job training and perform tasks specific to their professions.
-The overall organization of this program reflects this philosophy with a broad core curriculum, a concentration area and the opportunity to conduct a senior research project providing advanced, hands-on experience.
-Students may choose to specialize in any one of three concentrations: physics, chemistry or biology.
+It utilizes a holistic approach to environmental science so that students are prepared to deal with a wide range of environmental concerns as they receive their on-the-job training and perform tasks specific to their professions.
+The overall organization of this program reflects this philosophy with a broad core curriculum, a concentration area, and the opportunity to perform a senior research project providing advanced, hands-on experience.
+Students may choose to specialize in any one of three concentrations: ecosystems, chemistry and analysis, and physics.

-Recent events and current issues have raised major concerns related to the preservation of the environment and life on planet Earth.
-Local governments and private industry have begun to recognize the importance of conservation, recycling and environmental awareness.
-The Environmental Science major at the American University of Sharjah will give students an understanding of these issues, the skills needed to function as an environmental science professional and the necessary undergraduate education to pursue a graduate program in environmental science.
+Recent events and current issues have raised major concerns related to the preservation of the environment.
+Local governments and private industries have begun to recognize the importance of conservation, recycling, and environmental awareness.
+The environmental sciences major at the American University of Sharjah will give students an understanding of these issues, the skills needed to function as an environmental science professional, and the necessary undergraduate education to pursue a graduate program in environmental science.